This document is for a development version of Ceph.

 ceph orch apply -i mgr.yaml

-cephadm will no longer deploy any new daemons, if the placement specification matches additional hosts.
+After you apply this change in the Service Specification, cephadm will no longer deploy any new daemons (even if the placement specification matches additional hosts).

-To manually deploy a daemon on a host, please execute:
+To manually deploy a daemon on a host, follow these steps:

 ceph orch daemon add <daemon-type> --placement=<placement spec>